chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 You can also use `curl -X POST -H  "Content-Type: application/json" <URL>`, this mean header indicates to the server that the client expects a JSON response.
 It helps the server determine the appropriate format for the response.

-- 3. get the items index
+- 3. Get item index
-  You can also use the index, since I also add get method with `"/items/{item_id}"`.
-If you enter the ID not exist then it will occur `Internal Server Error`.
+  You can also use the index since I also add the get method with `"/items/{item_id}"`.
+If you enter the ID does not exist then it will occur an `Internal Server Error`.

 ```
 #Retrieves a specific item based on its ID